typestack/routing-controllers/README.md

 ```

 `@Req()` decorator inject you a `Request` object, and `@Res()` decorator inject you a `Response` object.
-If you have installed a express (or koa) typings too, you can use their types:
+If you have installed a express typings too, you can use their types:

 ```typescript
 import {Request, Response} from "express";